rust-lang/reference/src/attributes/codegen.md

 of the `naked_asm!` invocation make up the full body of a naked function.

 r[attributes.codegen.naked.call-stack]
-The caller must set up the call stack acording to the specified calling convention before executing a naked function, even in contexts where setting up the call stack would ordinarily be unnecessary, such as when the function is inlined.
+The caller must set up the call stack according to the specified calling convention before executing a naked function, even in contexts where setting up the call stack would ordinarily be unnecessary, such as when the function is inlined.